djho57/djho57/README.md

 ### Hi there 👋

-🔭 I'm currently working on Full Stack Web Development Certification at BloomTech (FKA Lambda School)
+🔭 I'm currently a frontend engineer for the project Underdog Devs - doing developing and debugging.

-🌱 I’m currently learning frontend (Javascript, React, Redux) and backend
+🌱 Currently exploring frontend (Javascript, React, Redux) and backend (Node.js and Express)

 📚 When my eyes need a break from the screen, I like to stay active with sports, mostly basketball and flag football